randyombiro8-pixel/Akan-name-generator/README.md

 Given I have navigated to the Akan Name Generator
 When I leave the date field empty
 And click "Generate My Akan Name"
 Then I should see an alert asking me to enter my birthday

-💻 Technologies Used
+### 💻 Technologies Used
 Frontend

-HTML5 - Semantic markup and form structure
+  -HTML5 - Semantic markup and form structure

-CSS3 - Styling, flexbox, gradients, and responsive design
+  -CSS - Styling, flexbox, gradients, and responsive design

-JavaScript (ES6) - Core logic, validation, and DOM manipulation
+  -JavaScript (ES6) - Core logic, validation, and DOM manipulation

-Development Tools
+### Development Tools
 Git - Version control

 GitHub Pages - Deployment and hosting

-📞 Contact Information
+### 📞 Contact Information
 For questions or feedback:

 Email:randyombiro3@gmail.com